Bioimaging and Applied Research Core

 Commonly provided services include:

-- training on the operation of the imaging modalities
+- Training on the operation of the imaging modalities

-- direct operations and data analysis support on the more complex modalities
+- Direct operations and data analysis support on the more complex modalities

-- project design and implementation guidance
+- Project design and implementation guidance

 Additionally, BARC has immediate access to separate animal holding facilities available adjacent to the imaging suites, which are approved to house animals injected with radioactive substances.
-Sufficient space for housing mice and rats are available and includes cages with filter tops, laminar flow racks and biosafety cabinets to prevent the spread of infectious disease.
+Sufficient space for housing mice and rats is available and includes cages with filter tops, laminar flow racks, and biosafety cabinets to prevent the spread of infectious disease.
 The VCU Division of Animal Resources provides animal care 365 days a year.
 Veterinary consultation services are readily available, as well as training and technical services regarding surgery and blood sampling.